jphaugla/redisJSONProductCatalog/README.md

 To facilitate this splitting of the file while keeping the header row on each of the split files, a script is provided to split the file until 100,000 row chunks.
 This will create the separate files in the index directory and move the original files.index.csv file up to the data directory.
-These are the steps to do this:
+These is a script steps to do this:
 ```bash
 cd scripts
 ./splitFile.sh